mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 * Configure your application

+No need to install any other applications you just have to setup caddy to serve on the domain that you want a certificate for and it will obtain (and renew) it's certificate.
+This also made the entire process even more reliable, since it eliminiated the need for `certbot` and the server to work together.

 ## ACME for DNS Server
 Now, the idea was that this idea that originated in caddy could also be applied to DNS servers.